zkohl/chrome_local_tts_reader/README.md

 1. Added support for custom voice mixing (e.g. `af_heart(1)+af_aoede(1)`)
 1. Reliability improvements (e.g. starting new speech when already speaking)

+### Suggested TTS setup:
+For local hosting, Kokoro via docker compose https://github.com/remsky/Kokoro-FastAPI.
+Ideally using NVIDIA GPU, but also can work on Mac with more initial latency in audio generation.

 # Original Documentation

 A sleek Chrome extension that converts webpage text to speech using a local OpenAI-compatible TTS server.
 Features include voice selection, speed control, and the ability to save audio files.